Skip to content

 163. Provision of personal protective equipment and related training?

-The company provides PPE to all workers and a committee is in place to enforce these standards.
+The company mentions providing PPE and relevant training.
 However, the information reported is not dated.

 0 / 1